FAForever/wiki-pages/Play/Client/Coop-Missions.md

 | Fort Clarke Assault    | Tight Spot         | Haven's Invasion      | Operation Trident       |
 | Rescue                 | Trident            |                       |                         |

-##### Notes:
+#### Notes:
-- FAForever campaigns are on average harder than the original GPG campaigns - don't forget you can adjust the difficulty setting in the lobby prior to launching the game
+- **FAForever campaigns** are generally more challenging than the original GPG campaigns.
+Remember, you can adjust the difficulty setting in the lobby before starting the game.
-- Coalition Campaign missions were designed to be played by co-op teams, rather than as solo missions - they will present quite the challenge for those attempting to play them solo
+- **Coalition Campaign missions** are designed for co-op teams rather than solo play.
+They will present a significant challenge for those attempting to complete them alone.

 ## Custom campaign AI
 ![fletcher28.png](/fletcher28.png)![rhiza28.png](/rhiza28.png)